demisto/content/Packs/Iboss/Integrations/Iboss/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### iboss-add-entity-to-allow-list
 ***
-Adds domains, IPs, and/or URLs to an allow list
+Adds domains, IPs, and/or URLs to an allow list.

 #### Base Command